SpAwNnScode/todoo-app/README.md

-# ToDo App
+# ToDo List App

-A simple full-stack ToDo application with separate backend and frontend services, orchestrated with Docker Compose.
+A simple full-stack ToDo Lost application with separate backend and frontend services, orchestrated with Docker Compose.
 This project allows you to manage tasks with a user-friendly interface, and it leverages Docker to simplify development and deployment.

 ## Features